jamiecoleman92/katacoda-scenarios/kubehealth/step1.md

-## Start up minikube

-Firstly create your Kubernetes cluster using minikube.
-Execute the following command to get a cluster set up:

-`minikube start`{{execute}}

-This will take around 30 seconds to complete denoted by the $ sign’s reappearance.
+## Deploy Java microservices

-Now lets just do a quick check to make sure our Kubernetes environment is up and running by executing the following command:
+Firstly lets just make sure our Kubernetes environment is set up by running the following command:

+`kubectl version`

+You should now see the versions of your kubectl client and cluster.
+If so your environment is all set up.

+Now that you have your Kubernetes cluster up and running, you can deploy your microservices using the following command:

+`kubectl apply -f kubernetes.yaml`{{execute}}

+While you are waiting for your services to start up, take a look at the provided kubernetes.yaml file that you will use to deploy your two Java microservices, by issuing the command below:

+`cat kubernetes.yaml`{{execute}}

+For each deployment, you can find information relating to the readiness probe, provided by Kubernetes, underneath the ‘readinessProbe’ attribute.

+This Kubernetes readiness probe in these services are using MicroProfile health.
+Issue the following command to check the health of your pods:

-`kubectl get nodes`{{execute}}
+`kubectl get pods`{{execute}}

-If you see the minikube node status as not ready then you may have to wait 5-15 seconds for it to become available.
-Once it has the status **Ready** you can then move on to the next step.
+You should see 0/1 besides the status **not ready**.
+This will change to 1/1 when your microservice is fully deployed and waiting for requests.
+Once this has happened you can move on to the next step.